MohammadArmaan/Todo-App/readme.md

 - Click on the pencil icon to edit a todo.
 - Click on the trash icon to delete a todo.

-## Warning
-Please refrain from entering any personal or sensitive information as this application's data is globally accessible.
-Use it for demonstration and testing purposes only.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.